MrLogiousBanana/Desktops_needs_a_Rething/README.md

 2) we proposed a classification: system services, primary, auxiliary, and secondary applications.

-Now the main question: what exactly needs to change so this works in practice, not just on paper?
+Now the main question: what exactly needs to change so this works in practice, not just on paper?<br><br>

 ### Explicitly declaring an app class